Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Plastic Scraper: A plastic scraper can supplement or replace a squeegee for larger decals where greater force is needed to displace air bubbles.

-- Alcohol Wipes: Pre-application area cleaning with an alcohol wipe removes grime and grease, thus intensifying the effectiveness of the sticker’s adhesion and minimising the possibility of air bubble entrapment.
+- Alcohol Wipes: Pre-application area cleaning with a isopropyl alcohol wipe removes grime and grease, thus intensifying the effectiveness of the sticker’s adhesion and minimising the possibility of air bubble entrapment.

 Patience remains vital during the process of bubble removal from car decals to prevent damage to the decal and vehicle paintwork.